Paid and organic reach have a common goal, and that is to get people to see your content.

 Marketers investing in SEO (Search Engine Optimization) also invest in SMO (Social Media Optimization) as well.
 SMO is using social media networks to monitor and increase an organization’s content and online presence.

 Social media is now a proven platform to help retention programs for getting leads and clients, remarketing, and engaging current fans or customers.

 It is why social media marketing is blurring organic reach.
 Compared to search and email marketing, it may be relatively new, but it’s a platform through which most eCommerce teams are ramping up investment (workforce and tools).

-Paid reach or paid advertising gives money to an advertisement site (a web pages or a social media platform), so its users see your content first.
+Paid reach or paid advertising gives money to an advertisement site (a web page or a social media platform), so its users see your content first.

-Paid content disguise themselves as List-Content.
+Paid content disguises itself as List-Content.
 If you see content like “Top 10 Sweaters You Can Afford” or posts like “Just found the MOST Awesome sweaters ever!”
 Those are paid content.
 These kinds of content surge around the web and social media platforms today.